callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## Coming to London

 The economic situation for Jews in Vishay was sound until a big fire in 1872 badly affected the economy for many years to come.
 It was during this period that many Jews began to leave Vishay.
 The men often left first to find work, and then the women and children would follow later.
 These were arduous and often dangerous journeys across hostile lands.
+Some travellers still managed to visti friends and family on the way.

 I can't be certain when Jacob and Hannah arrived in London but I do know their first child was born in September 1881.
 With that in mind, I have found an interesting candidate for a potential marriage date.